-Now that you are talking about adversary engagement with the necessary stakeholders in your organization, let’s dive into creating a template to operationalize these methodologies for your organization
+Now that you are talking about adversary engagement with the necessary stakeholders in your organization, let’s create a template to operationalize these methodologies for your organization.

 Let’s start by exploring the Engage Matrix, the foundation to your adversary engagement strategy.
 The Engage Matrix is a shared reference that bridges the gap between defenders and decision makers when discussing and planning denial, deception, and adversary engagement activities.
 The Matrix allows us to apply the theoretical 10-Step Process to an actual operation.
 At its core, the Matrix empowers you to identify your adversary engagement goals, and then use those goals to shape operational activities.
 Building on this foundation, we will create an operational template that you can adapt to fit your own organization.

 The Engage Matrix is broken into several components, mirroring the 10-Step Process.